See current vacancies and find out what makes the Shire of Manjimup such a great place to work.

 Complete event applications and supporting documentation should be received by the Shire 90 days before the proposed event date.

 STEP 1 - before you start completing the application, please take time to read the Information for Event Organisers document.
 It answers almost everything you could ask and highlights areas of responsibility for event organisers (e.g. toilet allocation, water supply amounts etc).

 Guide for Events in the Shire of Manjimup

 STEP 2 - complete the Event Application form in full and submit 90 days before your proposed event date.

-2020 Event Application 2.1
+2021 Small Event Application

 Please be aware event application fees apply for most applications in accordance with the Council's adopted Fees and Charges.
-In addition, other Fees and Charges may apply to your event such as, but not limited to: Temporary Camping Permits, Traders Permits, Waste Management and Traffic Management.
+In addition, other fees and charges may apply to your event such as, but not limited to: Temporary Camping Permits, Traders Permits, Waste Management and Traffic Management.

 For all event enquiries, contact the Events Liaison Officer on 9771 7777 or by email at email@example.com